Greatness7/MMM-2022/firemoth.md

 Argonion archer.
 Sole living survivor of the original fort staff.
 Survived by hiding in the mines and living off mushrooms.

-#### Lexion Pontius

-A member of the EEC tasked with the rebuild and management of Fort Firemoth along with the player.
-Can be found inside the rebuilt Fort.
-Acts as a host for the Fort Management gameplay section.

 ## Quest

 Below is a rough bare-bones outline of the quest stages, and random related ideas/thoughts.